projectcontour/contour/site/_resources/ingressroute-to-httpproxy.md

+---
-# IngressRoute to HTTPProxy
+title: IngressRoute to HTTPProxy
+layout: page
+---

 This document describes the differences between IngressRoute and HTTPProxy.
 It is intended for Contour users who have existing IngressRoute resources they wish to migrate to HTTPProxy.
-It is not intended a comprehensive documentation of HTTPProxy, for that please see the [`HTTPProxy` documentation](./httpproxy.md).
+It is not intended a comprehensive documentation of HTTPProxy, for that please see the [`HTTPProxy` documentation]({{ site.github.repository_url }}/tree/master/docs/httpproxy.md).

 _Note: IngressRoute is deprecated and will be removed after Contour 1.0 ships in November._